lit/lit.dev/packages/lit-dev-content/site/guide/tools/building.md

 ### Modern + legacy build

-The annotated `rollup.config.js` file below build would biuld an application that includes Lit components, implementing all of the build requirements and optimizations described on this page, and will work on all browsers down to IE11.
+The annotated `rollup.config.js` file below will build  an application that includes Lit components, implementing all of the build requirements and optimizations described on this page, and will work on all browsers down to IE11.
 To summarize, it:

 * Finds all JS and static assets starting from a set of `*.html` entry points
-* Minifies JS code (JS and html template literals)
+* Minifies JS (code and html template literals)
-* Creates separate sets of "modern" and "legacy" JS bundles
+* Bundles JS into two separate sets of bundles
   * Modern: ES2020 with native JS modules
   * Legacy: ES5 with SystemJS modules
-* Outputs all static assets with filenames hashed based on their content
+* Outputs all static assets (including JS bundles) with filenames hashed based on their content
 * And rewrites the HTML entry points such that they:
   * Optimistically pre-fetch the modern JS bundle
-  * Load polyfills and modern vs. legacy JS bundle as needed based on feature detection
+  * Use feature detection to load polyfills and either the modern or legacy JS bundles
   * Load any other assets using hashed URLs
 * With all output files written to a `build` folder, appropate for production serving